localgovdrupal/docs/docs/src/governance/patch-maintenance-policy.md

 Sometimes we have a patch required for one version of Drupal that is not needed for a more recent version.

-In this case, we aim to support the latest version of Drupal core (or contributed project, module, theme) and remove any patches that have been merged into the upstream codebase.
+In this case, we aim to support the latest version of Drupal core that we are currently able to support (or contributed project, module, theme) and remove any patches that have been merged into the upstream codebase.

+At the time of writing, we are supporting Drupal 10 and unable to support Drupal 11 just yet, so we are targetting Drupal 10.3.6, the latest version of Drupal core.

 For example, we relied on a patch for Drupal core in our localgov profile.